 Starvation is a complete lack of nutrients.
 It occasionally occurs when food is available (as in fasting or anorexia nervosa) but usually occurs because food is unavailable (eg, during famine or wilderness exposure).

 This type most commonly results from the following:

-Disorders that affect GI function: These disorders can interfere with digestion (eg, pancreatic insufficiency), absorption (eg, enteritis, enteropathy), or lymphatic transport of nutrients (eg, retroperitoneal fibrosis, Milroy disease).
+Disorders that affect gastrointestinal function: These disorders can interfere with digestion (eg, pancreatic insufficiency), absorption (eg, enteritis, enteropathy), or lymphatic transport of nutrients (eg, retroperitoneal fibrosis, Milroy disease).

 Wasting of fat and muscle is common in all forms of PEU.
 In adult volunteers who fasted for 30 to 40 days, weight loss was marked (25% of initial weight).
 If starvation is more prolonged, weight loss may reach 50% in adults and possibly more in children.

-With acute or chronic severe PEU, heart size and cardiac output decrease; pulse slows and BP falls.
+With acute or chronic severe PEU, heart size and cardiac output decrease; pulse slows and blood pressure falls.
 Respiratory rate and vital capacity decrease.
 Body temperature falls, sometimes contributing to death.
 Edema, anemia, jaundice, and petechiae can develop.
 Liver, kidney, or heart failure may occur.